 The maximum recommended mileage interval for a cambelt change is stated in your vehicle handbook (varies depending on model, year and engine type.)
 We recommend your cambelt is changed every five years or recommended mileage, whichever occurs soonest.

 The cambelt drives vital components of your engine such as camshaft, inlet and exhaust valves and water pump.
-In 5 years it will typically run the engine through over 200 million cycles.
+In five years it will typically run the engine through over 200 million cycles.
 Any component working this hard will eventually show signs of fatigue; a broken cambelt would mean these components would run out of sequence and perhaps cause a catastrophic failure of the engine itself.

 SEAT also recommends the replacement of the water pump at the same time.
 It is situated in the same part of the engine and, in most cases is driven by the cambelt, so it is cheaper to replace at this point since the relevant parts are already stripped.
-If the cambelt or any other engine part is damaged by failure of the water pump, then the 5 year warranty does not apply.
+If the cambelt or any other engine part is damaged by failure of the water pump, then the five year warranty does not apply.

-Our cambelt change includes stripping the relevant parts of the engine, replacing the cambelt and tensioners, the reassembling of the engine and finally road testing your car.
+Our cambelt kit change includes stripping the relevant parts of the engine, replacing the cambelt and tensioners, the reassembling of the engine and finally road testing your car.
 SEAT trained technicians will carry out the work using specialist equipment and approved parts covered by a five-year warranty.